 Our team of experts carried out numerous observations (visits to existing RTGs, meetings of project stakeholders, etc.), and actually tested four pilot projects in the exclusive property of GROOF.
 They also coached to 10 others ‘early adopters’ projects, 5 of which were followed more in depth.
 Based on this experience and collected data, we organised this document according to the success factors identified for RTG projects with a reduced carbon impact.

-This website is structured in five sections:
+This website is structured in six sections:

 Preparation phase of the project